+12:30-1:30 Lunch
-1:30-3:00 PowerPoint, Part Two "John Locke's Life, Legacy, and

-Connection to Contemporary Education."
+PowerPoint, Part Two "John Locke's Life, Legacy, and 1:30-3:00 Connection to Contemporary Education."

-Preparation for Wednesday, July 13: Book of Readings: Jefferson's quotations on Education from the Book of Readings.
-"A Bill for the More General Diffusion of Knowledge"; Letters on education: "An Honest Heart, A Knowing Head"; "A Gentleman's Library"; "On European Education"; "Education of a Future Son-in-Law"; "The Grand Recipe for Felicity"; "The Homage of Reason"; "Reading the Law"; "Whippoorwill and Strawberries"; "Freedom of Mind"; "Education of a Grandson"; "Female Education"; "Habits of a Hard Student"; "Counsel to a Namesake."
+Preparation for Wednesday, July 12: Book of Readings: Jefferson's quotations on Education from the Book of Readings.
+"A Bill for the More General Diffusion of Knowledge"; Letters on education: "An Honest Heart, A Knowing Head"; "A Gentleman's Library"; "On European Education"; "Education of a Future Son-inLaw"; "The Grand Recipe for Felicity"; "The Homage of Reason"; "Reading the Law"; "Whippoorwill and Strawberries"; "Freedom of Mind"; "Education of a Grandson"; "Female Education"; "Habits of a Hard Student"; "Counsel to a Namesake."

-Wednesday, July 13 Thomas Jefferson, Educational Visionary

-9:30-10:30 Breakout Session:

-Each participant picks out in advance three-four favorite Jefferson quotations on education from the list provided and defends them.

-11:00-12:30 Jefferson's Letters
+Wednesday, July 12 9:00-9:30 Thomas Jefferson, Educational Visionary Summary, questions, comments.
+9:30-10:30 Breakout Session: Each participant picks out in advance three-four favorite Jefferson quotations on education from the list provided and defends them.
+10:30-1:00 Break 11:00-12:30 Jefferson's Letters

 What role should education play in improving personal life and civic culture?
 How, according to Jefferson, was Europe dangerous to young students?
 How were women to be educated?
 What relevance do Jefferson's views on education have for us today?

 12:30-1:30 Lunch with Seminar.
 Afternoon Free

-Preparation for Thursday, July 14: Thomas Jefferson, selected letters and essays on religion.
-Readings from the ED 704 Book of Readings: "Notes on the State of Virginia"; "A Bill for Establishing Religious Freedom"; "I Have Sworn Upon the Altar of God"; "Jesus, Socrates, and Others"; "The Morals of Jesus"; "Never an Infidel, If Never a Priest"; "Jesus and the Jews"; "A Unitarian Creed"; "Religion and the University"; "The Homage of Reason"; "Freedom of Mind."
+Preparation for Thursday, July 13: Thomas Jefferson, selected letters and essays on religion.
+Readings from Book of Readings: "Notes on the State of Virginia"; "A Bill for Establishing Religious Freedom"; "I Have Sworn Upon the Altar of God"; "Jesus, Socrates, and Others"; "The Morals of Jesus"; "Never an Infidel, If Never a Priest"; "Jesus and the Jews"; "A Unitarian Creed"; "Religion and the University"; "The Homage of Reason"; "Freedom of Mind."